Soaib-Shaikh/PR-Passport-Login-Node.js/README.md

 ## 👨‍💻 Usage

 - Register and log in using your credentials.
 - Create, edit, and delete blog posts with images.
+- Filter posts by category (Technology, Lifestyle, Travel).
 - Search blogs by keywords or titles.
 - Like and comment on posts.
 - Manage your profile, update details, and change password securely.